Adam Boyd: Drop to non-League

 After his release from Hartlepool, Boyd was linked with Bury and local Conference professional side Gateshead, the latter of whom made an offer for Boyd before he signed for Carlisle based Northern League side Celtic Nation.
 Celtic Nation during pre-season went on to bring in numerous ex-Football League players including Boyd's former teammates Paul Arnison, Jeff Smith and Graeme Lee.

 He made his first appearance for Celtic Nation in 1–0 victory in an FA Cup Extra-Preliminary Round away to Billingham Synthonia.
 He left the club by 'mutual consent' after only three months having managed only a solitary goal during his brief stay – a volley to win the FA Cup tie against Dunston in September.

 He subsequently joined Lincoln City on trial.
 After completion of the trial, he signed a deal with the club that was to run until the New Year, however, he would play only once for the club in an FA Trophy game against Tamworth before being released.

 After training with the club for three weeks, on 25 January 2013 he joined Spennymoor Town on a non-contract basis.
 He marked his debut for the club by scoring a seventh-minute penalty as they defeated Billingham Synthonia 4–0 in the third round of the Durham Challenge Cup on 4 February 2013.
 His spell with the club was short, as he headed off for a trial with a club in the Philippines.

 In July 2013, he signed for Bishop Auckland.

 Personal life

 In 2005, Boyd was involved in an incident where he was forced to flee across a "posh estate" and suffered bruises and injuries to his feet.
 Boyd declined to take any legal action against his attacker, saying that he just wanted to "forget about it".
 Months before during Hartlepool's pre-season tour in the Netherlands, a streaker ran onto the pitch and danced in front of him.

-Boyd now works for DPD delivering parcels.
-Boyd enjoys attending Hartlepool matches and often provides guest commentary.
+In 2021, Boyd was working for DPD delivering parcels.
+Boyd enjoys attending Hartlepool matches and, during the 2020–21 season, provided guest commentary.

+On 14 October 2024, Boyd was due to appear at Teesside Magistrates Court after being charged driving with excess alcohol in May 2024.
+However, his case was adjourned as he was in rehab.
+The hearing was moved to November 2024.
+On 8 November 2024, Boyd pleaded guilty at court and was banned from driving for 12 months.
+He was also fined £1,000, along with being ordered to pay a £400 victim surcharge and £85 court costs.